igrishaev/deed/readme.md

 [oids]: deed-core/src/java/deed/OID.java

-Here is how to extend the encoding logic.
+Here is how you extend the encoding logic.
 First, declare a custom OID number for it.
-The number must be short (two bytes) meaning the range from -32768 to 32767.
+The number must be `short` (two bytes) meaning the range from -32768 to 32767.
 When declaring such an OID, please ensure it doens't overlap with [pre-existing OIDs][oids].